AllMusic 2017 Year In Review

 An awesome debut from the uncompromising instrumental rock quartet challenges, realigns, and perhaps redefines post-metal's boundaries.

-Karin Dreijer explores the need for intimacy -- and its consequences -- with some of her most colorful and powerful music.
+Karin Dreijer explores the need for intimacy -- and its consequences -- with some of their most colorful and powerful music.

 François-Xavier Roth and his period instruments ensemble Les Siècles re-create Ravel's Daphnis et Chloé with the sounds of its 1912 premiere.